EPA Cincinnati Technology Collaboration and Transfer

 Communicate water challenges, EPA Priorities and technology needs to the innovation community

-We host meetings and workshops, and invite EPA, state, and local organizations to voice their needs for water technology R&D. The latest example is the Water Challenges Workshop (PDF) (37 pp, 200 KB) held in May 2011.
+We host meetings and workshops, and invite EPA, state, and local organizations to voice their needs for water technology R&D.

 We communicate the most pressing research challenges from EPA’s Office of Water and EPA’s regional offices, as conveyed to EPA's Office of Research and Development (ORD) in 2011.
 The following excerpt is from the Framework for an EPA Safe and Sustainable Water Research Program (PDF) (153 pp, 10 MB), December 2011, pp 15–16.